m0fff/OCS/API/README.md

 OSIsoft Cloud Services examples

 Two sets of examples to use the OCS REST API
-1. Jupyter notebooks the repository https://github.com/mofff/sds_overview
+1. Jupyter notebooks, see the repository https://github.com/mofff/sds_overview
 2. POSTMAN - see information below.

 POSTMAN example API calls to query existing data in a tenant

 Requirements:
-- Files in this repository
+- environment file in this repository to load into POSTMAN
 - Access to postman
-- client_id and client_secret for the tenant
+- tenant and namespace name, client_id and client_secret for the tenant, 3 streams with data.
-- Only works on defined tenant at this time.

 Usage: